Female Genital Mutilation (FGM) Practice Guidance

 Female genital mutilation is underpinned by a mix of cultural and social factors within families and communities.

-• FGM is associated with cultural ideals of femininity and modesty, which include the notion that females are “clean” and “beautiful” after removal of body parts that are considered “male” or “unclean”
+- FGM is associated with cultural ideals of femininity and modesty, which include the notion that females are “clean” and “beautiful” after the removal of body parts that are considered “male” or “unclean”

-• In some societies, recent adoption of the practice is linked to copying the traditions of neighbouring groups.
+- In some societies, the recent adoption of the practice is linked to copying the traditions of neighbouring groups.
 Sometimes it has started as part of a traditional revival movement

-• In some societies, FGM is practised by new groups when they move into areas where the local population practice FGM
+- In some societies, FGM is practised by new groups when they move into areas where the local population practices FGM

 Piercings, Tattoos and Vaginal Modification

-Vaginal modification including piercings, tattoos and other modifications are increasingly common and can be lifestyle choices by individuals.
-However, practitioners need to be aware that such modifications may be also classed as Type 4 Female Genital Mutilation.
-When considering whether a female is at risk of FGM practitioners should consider whether they were able to consent to the procedure and if that consent was not forced or coerced.
-Practitioners should also consider the extent to the modification (if known).
+Vaginal modification, including piercings, tattoos and other modifications are increasingly common and can be a lifestyle choice by individuals.
+However, practitioners need to be aware that such modifications may also be classed as Type 4 Female Genital Mutilation.
+When considering whether a female is at risk of FGM, practitioners should consider whether she was able to consent to the procedure and if that consent was not forced or coerced.
+Practitioners should also consider the extent of the modification (if known).
 It should be noted that females under 18 years of age would not normally be able to consent to vaginal modification, including piercings and tattoos.

 Names for FGM